 On D-day, model a positive goodbye.
 If you child sees you are anxious about leaving them, it can make their fear worse.
 Be comfortable with the idea that school is a safe place, and let them know you truly believe that.

 Hopefully these tips are helpful.
 They can of course be modified to suit any situation where you need to leave your child without their secure caregiver.
 We’d love to know if they made things a little easier with you and your little one.
 Remember that if difficulties persist and you and your child need a little (or a lot) more support, seeking help from a qualified mental health practitioner is probably a good idea.

-Olivia Boer is a Clinical Psychologist and Director of Healthy Mind Centre Launceston, a private allied health practice in Launceston, Tasmania.
+Olivia Boer is a Clinical Psychologist and the Director of Healthy Mind Centre Launceston, a group allied health practice in Launceston, Tasmania.